elenaterenzi/mdw-dataops/single_tech_samples/dataexplorer/README.md

 # Azure Data Explorer

-This sample demonstrates the CI/CD process to create an multi-tenant Azure Data Explorer cluster.
+This solution demonstrates the CI/CD process to create an multi-tenant Azure Data Explorer cluster.
 [Azure Data Explorer](https://azure.microsoft.com/en-us/services/data-explorer/#features) is a fast, fully managed data analytics service for large volumes of data ingesting from applications, websites, IoT devices, and more.

-The following sample demonstrates how you can create CI/CD pipelines to provision Azure Data Explorer services and deploy database changes to it.
+The following sample shows how you can create CI/CD pipelines to provision Azure Data Explorer services and deploy database changes to it.

 ## Contents